Shannon Library has Sacred Stacks, Set in a Divine Institution

-St. Thomas More College made its first home the wood framed building, Newman Hall, or more usually called The White House.
+St. Thomas More College made its first home in Newman Hall, typically called the White House on College Drive, on the University of Saskatchewan campus.
 The Library began with just a few books purchased by Fr.
-Basil Markle in 1927, the collection slowly growing over the next few years.
+Basil Markle in 1927.
+The collection slowly growing over the next few years.

 The growing collection needs more space

-In anticipation of an influx of students at the end of the war, STM College added an expansion to The White House.
-St. Thomas More library was relocated to a large room of the addition, in 1943.
+In anticipation of an influx of students at the end of WWII, STM College added an expansion to The White House.
+In 1943, the St. Thomas More library was relocated to a large room in the addition.

 *Expansion is to the left and back of the orginal white house*

 Students enjoy the library in its new space, 1953